felipefialho/coding-style/README.md

-coding-style
+My Coding Style
 ============

-My rules coding for HTML, CSS and JavaScript development .
+The following document describes the rules of writing that use the development languages ​​that I use: HTML, CSS and Javascript.

+The idea of this repository is to have a place for myself and other developers who participate in my projects able to inform the coding standards used.